 The African Dodger - October 2012

 Somebody told me that whites used to pay to throw balls at blacks at the circus.
-Is this true?
+Is

 --Stephanie S. - Columbia, Missouri